hphelion/documentation/moonshot/prepare.videos.md

 # HP Cloud OS for Moonshot Video Tutorials

-To help you learn about HP Cloud OS, we have provided a set of videos tutorials.
+To help you learn about HP Cloud OS for Moonshot, we have provided a set of videos tutorials.
 Enjoy!
 These same videos are hosted on the HewlettPackardVideos channel of YouTube.

 * [HP and OpenStack](#hp-and-openstack)